 Land reform needs to make its beneficiaries and the country better off.
 Little is gained in the long run if justice turns out to be purely symbolic, leaves people poorer, or even aggravates grievances.

-- It is therefore of considerable concern that, as the Director-General of Land Affairs said in early 2008, at least 50% of government land reform projects have failed to make their beneficiaries permanently better off.
+It is therefore concerning that in 2008 at least 50% of government land reform projects had failed to make their beneficiaries permanently better off.

 Land reform in South Africa is at a crossroads.
 The future of South African commercial agriculture is now on the table.
 This in turn means that the economic viability of many rural regions of the country is under threat, and that there could be serious negative spillover effects into the broader economy and society.